 One of the most frustrating parts of aging is often the loss of the ability to communicate clearly.
 So often, our seniors are thinking clearly but for various reasons aren’t able to communicate.
-One of the most painful results of stroke, injury or illness can a breakdown in communication skills.
+One of the most painful results of a stroke, injury or illness can a breakdown in communication skills.
 Leading to frustration and even depression.
-Fortunately, speech therapy can help with speech and communication after stroke or while living with dementia or other neurological challenges.
+Fortunately, speech therapy can help with speech and communication after a stroke or while living with dementia or other neurological challenges.

 What Causes Speech Problems for Seniors?